 Maine is a predominantly rural state, and relies heavily on decentralized sewage disposal facilities for disposal of human waste, i.e., septic systems.
-The State of Maine has regulated septic systems since 1920, to varying degrees.
-Over the years, the Maine State Plumbing Code, Subsurface Wastewater Disposal Rules (Rules) in their various versions have been administered by the Maine Center for Disease Control and Prevention (MeCDC) and its predecessors.
+The State of Maine has regulated septic systems as a public health issue since 1920 to varying degrees.
+Over the years, the Maine State Plumbing Code, Subsurface Wastewater Disposal Rules (Rules) in their various versions have been administered by the Maine Center for Disease Control and Prevention (MECDC) and its predecessors.

 What's New at the Subsurface Wastewater Team

 Be sure to mark your calendars for MRWA's 34th Annual Conference on December 9, 10 and 11, 2014.
 This year they are moving to Bangor.
 This year an onsite wastewater disposal track has been added.
 Check the MRWA web site for more information or to register.

 When installed inside a building advanced treatment devices are regulated by and subject to the Maine Internal Plumbing Rules.
 Associated disposal fields are still regulated by the Subsurface Wastewater Disposal Rules.
 For more information on the Internal Plumbing Rules LPIs are advised to contact the Plumbers Examining Board at (207) 624-8603.